moq-wg/moq-transport/draft-lcurley-warp.md

 # Objects
-Warp works by splitting media into objects that can be transferred over QUIC streams.
+Warp works by splitting media into objects that can be transferred over QUIC streams

 * The encoder determines how to fragment the encoded bitstream into objects ({{media}}).
 * Objects are assigned an intended delivery order that should be obeyed during congestion ({{delivery-order}})